Understanding Eid al-Adha: The Festival of Sacrifice Understanding Eid al-Adha: The Festival of Sacrifice

 What is Eid al-Adha?

-• Special Prayers: The day begins with a special prayer service held in mosques or open grounds, attended by men, women, and children dressed in their best attire.
+• Special Prayers: The day kicks off with a special prayer service, often held in mosques or open spaces.
+Picture this: men, women, and children dressed in their finest clothes, coming together to pray and reflect.
+It’s a sight to behold.